-This chapter describes what you have to do before you start operating a cluster system.
-This chapter covers:
+This chapter describes what you have to do before you start operating a cluster system, such as how you perform operation simulation, backup, data restoration and log collection.

 - 10.1.
 Operating the cluster system - 10.2.
 Suspending EXPRESSCLUSTER

 10.1 Operating the cluster system